zellerlab/CHAMOIS/docs/cli/index.rst

     train
     validate
     cv
+    cvi

 Compound Search
 ---------------

 These sub-commands can be used to explore CHAMOIS predictions.
-``chamois screen`` can be used to search which BGC of a dataset is most likely to produce a query metabolite. ``chamois search`` can be used to search which metabolite of a compound catalog (such as `NPAtlas <https://npatlas.org>`_) is most similar to the predictions.
+``chamois gompare`` can be used to search which BGC of a dataset is most likely to produce a query metabolite. ``chamois search`` can be used to search which metabolite of a compound catalog (such as `NPAtlas <https://npatlas.org>`_) is most similar to the predictions.